nan-guo/Wordpress-ACF-Multi-Dates-Picker/readme.txt

 == Installation ==

-1. Copy the `acf-FIELD-NAME` folder into your `wp-content/plugins` folder
+1. Copy the `acf-multi-dates-picker` folder into your `wp-content/plugins` folder
-2. Activate the FIELD_LABEL plugin via the plugins admin page
+2. Activate the Advanced Custom Fields Fields Multi Dates Field plugin via the plugins admin page
-3. Create a new field via ACF and select the FIELD_LABEL type
+3. Create a new field via ACF and select the Multi Dates Picker type
 4. Read the description above for usage instructions

 == Changelog ==